MicheleBarucca97/StreamDataAnalytics/README.md

 |commons.wikimedia.org                                |File:Aq facility rental.jpg                          |518                                                  |
 ```

-**Q2 - the avarage of the new and old length made by different type of users**
+**Q2 - the avarage of the new and old length group by the type of user and the domain of the edit**
 ```
 SELECT domain, userType, AVG(oldLength) AS AVG_OLD_LEN, AVG(newLength) AS AVG_NEW_LEN
 FROM Wikipedia_STREAM